Detecting positive correlations in a multivariate sample: Block model

-\begin{cor} In the block model, under either \eqref{B1} or \eqref{B2}, $R^* \to 1$. \end{cor}
+\begin{cor} In the block model, under either \eqref{B1} or \eqref{B2}, $R^* \to1$. \end{cor}

-In view of \corref{block-lower}, the squared-sum test is near-optimal for the block model only when $k \asymp n$.
+In view of Corollary~\ref{cor:block-lower}, the squared-sum test is near-optimal for the block model only when $k \asymp n$.
 However, the localized squared-sum test has a much better performance.
-We have $|\cC| = n$, and plugging this into \prpref{local-squared-sum}, we see that the localized squared-sum test is reliable when

-With \corref{clique-lower}, we conclude that the test is near-optimal except in the case where $k/n \to 0$ slower than any negative power of $n$, where the test is optimal up to a logarithmic factor.
+We have $|\cC| = n$, and plugging this into \eqref{rho-local}, we see that the localized squared-sum test is asymptotically powerful when for a large enough constant $A > 0$.
+With Corollary~\ref{cor:clique-lower}, we conclude that the test is near-optimal except in the case where $k/n \to0$ slower than any negative power of $n$, where the test is optimal up to a logarithmic factor.